Skip to main content

 2. The email address of the student(s)

-3. Downgrade students in bulk using the Admin Dashboard
+3. Downgrade students in bulk from the Admin Dashboard

-There are situations where whole classes of students have accidentally signed in as a teacher within an organisation, and it may be simpler to switch them in bulk.
+There are situations where whole classes of students accidentally sign-in as a teacher within an organization, and it may be simpler to switch them in bulk.

-If you registered as a student but should have signed in as a teacher, you can update this yourself by logging out, clicking the 'I am a teacher' button and signing in with the same account as before.
-This time you will be get this message:
+If you signed in as a student but should have signed in as a teacher, you can update this yourself by logging out, clicking the 'I am a teacher' button and signing in with the same account details as before.
+You will get this message:

 Did this answer your question?